sidd328/CS24/README.md

 *****

 ## Call Center:
 Simulates a day at a call center.
 Takes in various difficulty calls during the day given a list of employees of different skill.
 Implements a Buffer Queue as well as resource allocation in order to answer and solve calls in the least amount of time.
+Furthermore, used inheritance in order to make the code more organized
 ### Use:
 To use the code you will have to first compile the .cpp file (using either the makefile provided) or by using your own compiler.
 Then, the program can be called and provided the command line arguments with the employees as the first argument followed by the way the calls are received: